The Isley Brothers: Origins and initial recordings

 The Isley Brothers originally came from Cincinnati, Ohio, and were raised in the city's Lincoln Heights suburb, settling in the satellite town of Blue Ash when they were teenagers.
 Their father, O'Kelly Isley Sr., a former United States Navy sailor and vaudeville performer from Durham, North Carolina, and their mother Sallye, from Georgia, guided the elder four Isley boys in their singing in church.
-The brothers began performing together in 1954, patterning themselves after groups such as Billy Ward and His Dominoes and The Dixie Hummingbirds.
-Eventually, they landed a spot on Ted Mack's Amateur Hour, where they won the competition (their prize was a watch).
-With Vernon singing lead vocals, the quartet soon began touring all over the eastern US, performing in a variety of churches.
-When Vernon was thirteen, he was killed by a car that struck him as he was riding his bike in his neighborhood.
+The brothers—O'Kelly Isley Jr., Rudolph Isley, Ronald Isley, and Vernon Isley, began performing together in 1954, patterning themselves after groups such as Billy Ward and His Dominoes and The Dixie Hummingbirds.
+Eventually, they landed a spot on Ted Mack's Amateur Hour, where they won the competition (and were awarded a watch).
+With Ronald singing lead vocals, the quartet soon began touring all over the eastern United States, performing in a variety of churches.
+Still in 1954, when Vernon was eleven, he was killed by a car that struck him as he was riding his bike in his neighborhood.
 Devastated, the remaining trio disbanded.

-Eventually persuaded to regroup, with Ronnie assuming the lead vocal position, the brothers decided to record popular music and left Cincinnati for New York in 1957 with their parents' blessings.
+Eventually persuaded to regroup, the brothers decided to record popular music and left Cincinnati for New York in 1957 with their parents' blessings.
 The group got in touch with Richard Barrett, who soon had them in contact with a variety of New York record producers.
 They eventually had their first recorded songs produced by George Goldner, including "Angels Cried" and "The Cow Jumped Over the Moon" for the Teenage, Cindy, and Mark X imprints.
 The songs were only regional hits, however.
 By 1959, the group had landed a recording deal with RCA Victor.
 Later that year, the group recorded their first composition together, "Shout", mixing their brand of gospel vocals and doo-wop harmonies, a song derived from a Washington, D.C., club performance in which the brothers had covered Jackie Wilson's "Lonely Teardrops".
 The original version of the song peaked at number 47 on the Billboard Hot 100 and never reached the R&B chart.
 Nevertheless, it sold over one million copies and was awarded a gold disc by the RIAA.